speekha/httpmocker/README.md

 * It can also be used to implement an offline mode in your application for debugging or demo purposes.

-Thanks to the MockResponseInterceptor, network calls will not be dispatched to the network but read from JSON configuration files instead.
+Thanks to the MockResponseInterceptor, network calls will not be dispatched to the network but read from JSON configuration files or computed dynamically instead.
 The interceptor will also allow to record scenarios so they can be reused later.

 ## Current Version